blakeruprecht/blakeruprecht.github.io/content/blog/build a computer.md

 ---
-title: Pay Close Attention to Compatibility When Building a Computer
+title: Pay close attention to compatibility when building a computer
 date: 2024-07-12
 description: '"The actual building of your own DIY computer is the easy part.
 The hard part is picking parts that are all compatible with each other."'
 ---